wotamann/vuetify-form-base/README.md

                               // select, combobox, autocomplete,
                               // array, list, treeview
                               // icon, btn, btn-toggle
                               // date, time, color

+  	  ext: string             // access to native HTML-Input Type

       sort: num               // use simple order to display items

-      order: num or object    // use Vuetify-Grid to order items responsive
+      flex:  num or object    // See Vuetify Grid  ident with 'col'
-      flex:  num or object    // See Vuetify Grid
+      col:   num or object    // See Vuetify Grid
+      order: num or object    // use Vuetify-Grid
       offset: num or object   // See Vuetify Grid

       label string,           // label of item